 - Dude, Not Funny!: In-universe; when a Hurricane of Puns follows Obelix's stone-state, Asterix furiously demands that they show a little respect.

 - I Gave My Word: Caesar promised he'd feed Crustacius to the lions if he failed to recover his galley.
 Crustacius becoming a statue didn't stop him.

-- National Stereotypes: The galley slaves are comprised of a Briton, Belgian, Greek, Mauretanian, German and Hispaniard (Spaniard).
+- National Stereotypes: The galley slaves comprise a Briton, Belgian, Greek, Mauretanian, German and Hispaniard (Spaniard).

 - Named After Somebody Famous: Spartakis is named after Spartacus.

 - Shout-Out: Spartakis is a shout-out to Spartacus and his face is modelled after Kirk Douglas.
 The flying cows and horses on Atlantis are a Homage to Fantasia.

 - Slave Liberation: What starts the album.

 - Taken for Granite: What too much Magic Potion will do to the consumer.
 In a unique variation, clothes are not transformed.